-We take harassment, discrimination and bullying very seriously and are here to provide support and advice to you if you do experience, witness or have been informed of any forms of this.
+We take harassment, discrimination and bullying very seriously and are here to provide sensitive and confidential support and advice to you if you do experience, witness or have been informed of any forms of this.

 We are committed to a zero tolerance approach towards any incidents which includes but is not limited to: